 For the estimation of emissions/removals from Harvested wood products (HWPs) in areas that are subject of Forest management activity, Croatia applied Tier 2 and production approach (approach B) as it is described in Chapter 6.10.
-According to the official data the harvest operations have not been performed on afforested areas in Croatia so far.
+According to the official data the harvest operations performed on afforested areas in Croatia so far did not result with HWPs since afforestation in Croatia has been performed mainly with coniferous, pioneer species of less economic value.
 Areas that are subject of reforestation activity do not occur in Croatia.

 Harvested wood products resulting from the deforestation are accounted on the basis of instantaneous oxidation as it is defined in Annex to the Decision 2/CMP.7.
-Estimation performed for this purpose is in line with the Croatian estimation applied for Forest land converted to Cropland and Forest land converted to Settlement categories of land (NIR 2020, Chapters 6.5.2.2.1 and 6.8.2.1.1) by using the same parameters in the estimation for HWP originating from the deforested areas as in mentioned NIR Chapter.
+Estimation performed for this purpose is in line with the Croatian estimation applied for Forest land converted to Cropland and Forest land converted to Settlement categories of land (NIR 2022, Chapters 6.5.2.2.1 and 6.8.2.1.1) by using the same parameters in the estimation for HWP originating from the deforested areas as in mentioned NIR Chapter.
 Emissions are calculated for each type of forest land (deciduous, coniferous and maquies and shrub forests) that are converted to perennial Cropland (conversion from FL-aCL does not exists) or settlement category of land.

-For the purpose of NIR 2020 the HWP activity data from the Central Bureau of Statistics (CBS) were used for the period 1990-2018.
+For the purpose of NIR 2022 the HWP activity data from the Central Bureau of Statistics (CBS) were used for the period 1990-2020.
 The same data are delivered to the UNECE/FAO international database.

-1. For a start, from the total amount of wood harvested in Croatia in period 1990-2018 the amount of harvested wood that comes from deforested areas were exempt defining the ratio which presents % of harvest that comes from FM areas
+1. For a start, from the total amount of wood harvested in Croatia in period 1990-2020 the amount of harvested wood that comes from deforested areas were exempt defining the ratio which presents % of harvest that comes from FM areas

-Based on the Ordinance on forest management amount of wood that is harvested due to the deforestation purposes have to be well recorded in Croatia.
+Based on the Ordinance on forest management amount of wood that is harvested due to the deforestation purposes must be well recorded in Croatia.
 Thus, since 1990 these data are well known.
-Performed analyse showed that from the total amount of harvest recorded in Croatia in period 1990-2018, more than 99% is realized on FM areas.
+Performed analyse showed that from the total amount of harvest recorded in Croatia in period 1990-2020, more than 99% is realized on FM areas.
 The remaining quantity of wood produced for both types of forests belong to the harvest realized on deforested areas.

-In Croatia in period 1990-2018 there are no HWP types that are coming from the afforested areas.
+In Croatia in period 1990-2020 there are no HWP types that are coming from the afforested areas.

-UNECE/FAO HWP data on total industrial roundwood (IRW) in period 1990-2018 were analysed and a share of IRW from domestic harvest was determined using the equation:
+After subtracting HWP amount harvested on deforested areas from total HWP amount the UNECE/FAO HWP data on total industrial roundwood (IRW) in period 1990-2020 were analysed and a share of IRW from domestic harvest was determined using the equations 2.8.1 from KP Supplement:

-IRW share from domestic harvest = $(IRW{Production} - IRW{Import}) / (IRW{Production} + IRW{Import} - IRW{Export})$
+$IRW\ share\ from\ domestic\ harvest = (IRW\ {Production} - IRW\ {Export})\ /\ (IRW\ {Production} + IRW\ {Import} - IRW\ {Export})$

 - 2. IRW data related to domestic harvest on each HWP types were corrected using the percentages defined under the point 1 to secure that these IRW data corresponds to harvest on FM areas only (securing the subtraction of IRW originating from the deforested land from the total IRW data) - 3.
-HWP data related to domestic harvest as corrected in point 2 are recalculated to Gg of carbon using the methodology and parameters prescribed by the KP Supplement (Equation 2.8.5)
+Nationally available data on Wood pulp production were collected and share of domestically production were defined for each year using the equation 2.8.2.